Dosage Form: tablet

 Patients should be encouraged to enroll in the NAAED Pregnancy Registry if they become pregnant.
 This registry is collecting information about the safety of antiepileptic drugs during pregnancy.
 To enroll, patients can call the toll free number 1-888-233-2334 (see Usage in Pregnancy section).

-Please refer to the Primidone Medication Guide for more information.
+Please refer to the Primidone Tablets, USP Medication Guide provided with the product for more information.

 The most frequently occurring early side effects are ataxia and vertigo.
 These tend to disappear with continued therapy, or with reduction of initial dosage.
 Occasionally, the following have been reported: nausea, anorexia, vomiting, fatigue, hyperirritability, emotional disturbances, sexual impotency, diplopia, nystagmus, drowsiness, and morbilliform skin eruptions.
 Granulocytopenia, agranulocytosis, and red-cell hypoplasia and aplasia, have been reported rarely.
 These and, occasionally, other persistent or severe side effects may necessitate withdrawal of the drug.
 Megaloblastic anemia may occur as a rare idiosyncrasy to Primidone and to other anticonvulsants.
 The anemia responds to folic acid without necessity of discontinuing medication.

-Patients 8 years of age and older who have received no previous treatment may be started on Primidone tablets, USP according to the following regimen using either 50 mg or scored 250 mg Primidone tablets, USP:
+Patients 8 years of age and older who have received no previous treatment may be started on Primidone according to the following regimen using either 50 mg or scored 250 mg Primidone tablets.

 Days 4 to 6: 100 to 125 mg b.i.d.

 Days 7 to 9: 100 to 125 mg t.i.d.